Blood Testing for Allergies

 Severe Reactions

-Any patient who has a severe food allergy should create and maintain an anaphylaxis action plan in partnership with their doctor.
-This includes carrying and knowing how to use an EpiPen.
+Any person who has a severe food allergy should create and maintain an allergy action plan in partnership with their doctor.
+This includes carrying and knowing how to use an epinephrine autoinjector.